How Do I Make A Good Storyboard?

-For example, if you’re creating scripted content where every single shot is going to be mapped out, you can add notes for lighting, camera angles, props, wardrobe, and more.
+For example, if you’re creating scripted content where every single shot is going to be mapped out by the production team, you can add notes for lighting, camera angles, props, wardrobe, and more.
 You can even plan how long each shot will be and the length of the overall edit.

 But if you’re making a more organic, interview-driven video with B Roll, you can be a bit more vague and simply section out the main topics, and the types of shots you want to go with them.

 This is typically known as a shot list.